-New media players for Home Video, as BluRay disc, or domestic entertainment appliances, as HDV Cams or videogame consoles, are designed to reproduce hi-quality HD contents once connected to an HD screen.
-That makes the user capable of enjoying and appreciating the high definition experience, which represents a valid alternative to the TV programming still broadcasted in standard definition (SD).
+New media players for Home Video, as BluRay disc, or domestic entertainment appliances, as HDV Cams and videogame consoles, are designed to reproduce high-quality HD contents once connected to an HD screen through a HDMI connection.
+That makes the user capable of enjoying and appreciating the high definition experience, which represents a valid alternative to the TV programming still largely broadcasted in standard definition (SD).